CMLKevin/pigeon-banking/README.md

 3. Use the search bar to find specific users
 4. Click "Send Payment" next to any user to quickly send them funds

+### Using the Auction House

+**Creating an Auction:**
+1. Navigate to the Auction House
+2. Click "Create Auction"
+3. Enter item details (name, description, rarity, durability)
+4. Set a starting price in Agon
+5. Choose auction duration (in days)
+6. Submit the auction

+**Bidding on Items:**
+1. Browse active auctions
+2. Click on an item to view details
+3. Enter your bid amount (must be higher than current bid)
+4. Your Agon will be held in secure escrow
+5. If outbid, your funds are automatically refunded

+**Completing a Sale:**
+1. When the auction ends, the highest bidder wins
+2. Deliver the item to the winner in-game
+3. Winner confirms receipt by clicking "Confirm Delivery"
+4. Escrowed funds are released to the seller

 ## Database Schema

 ### Users Table